 A comprehensive guide to the core employee competencies.
 Detailing the lowest and highest level an employee can achieve in each competency; plus, information on how to improve and progress through the levels.

-Competencies are traits or attributes found in people.
+Employee competencies are traits or attributes found in people.
 People can be rated along trait continuum, with some rated higher in the trait, whilst others being rated moderate or low in the said trait.
 In the context of the workplace, there are a number of key attributes which aid and develop a company.
 Below is a comprehensive list of these key attributes as well as the levels of each attribute.
-This can help employees recognise at what level they are performing, and where they can improve to achieve even more success!
+This can help employees recognize at what level they are performing, and where they can improve to achieve even more success!

 Definition: Demonstrates a high level of ownership and commitment to their own results and that of the team.

 Level One: Accepts responsibility for own behaviour and job related tasks.
 Clarifies with supervisor the expected behaviours and performance associated with the role.
 Establishes the metric with which performance is based, accepts the consequences of their own performance and avoids laying blame.

 Level Two: Takes the initiative in order to achieve goals.
 Demonstrates a high level of effort to complete work to agreed standards.
 Willing to modify their own behaviour and approach to improve performance.